Psychiatric & Mental Health Nurse Practitioner, Post-Master’s Certificate

 Transfer Credit.
 The Psychiatric & Mental Health Nurse Practitioner Post-Master’s Certificate will consider transferring credit for graduate level course work if:

-- The course work is evaluated by the Director, Graduate Studies in Nursing and course faculty, according to student coursework level.
+- The course work is evaluated by the Director, PMHNP major, and course faculty, according to student coursework level.

 - The transcript and syllabus reflect graduate level course work from an institution that is accredited by the appropriate regional accrediting agency and whose graduate nursing program is accredited by ACEN and/or CCNE.

-- The content of the transfer course is equivalent to the course offered in the Otterbein University PMHNP Post-Masters Certificate Program.
+- The content of the transfer course is equivalent to the course offered in the Otterbein University Post-Masters Certificate Program and PMHNP major.

 - The course has been taken within the previous five years.

 - The course was completed with a grade of B or higher.
 The actual grade is not transferred and thus will not be included in the Otterbein grade point average.

 - No more than 6 hours of graduate semester credit will be accepted as transfer credit.